DevAfi/WorkoutTrackerTest/README.md

 ## 🚀 Overview

-FitTracker Pro is a feature-rich, social fitness application that combines comprehensive workout tracking with gamification elements and social features.
+IronLedger is a feature-rich, social fitness application that combines comprehensive workout tracking with gamification elements and social features.
 Built with modern React Native and powered by Supabase, it provides users with an engaging platform to track their fitness journey, connect with friends, and stay motivated through progress visualization and achievement systems.

 ## ✨ Key Features